angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 After trying that out for a bit, I ended up fitting Echo of Eons into the deck, and basically ended up with something like *Mindkiller* but without wishes, just straight UB.
-Echo improves upon the 1 mana = 1 card = 1 storm principle behind *Meandeck Tendrils*, by being 3 mana = 7 cards = ~6 storm and often is mana-positive, so it felt like a good fit.
+Echo improves upon the 1 mana = 1 card = 1 Storm principle behind *Meandeck Tendrils*, by being 3 mana = 7 cards = ~6 storm and often is mana-positive, so it felt like a good fit.